All Research Projects

 A research project of the Department of Archaeology.

-This project has been funded by Bibracte EEPC and Durham University.
-The 2007 excavation season was funded by the British Academy.
+This project has been variously funded by Bibracte EPCC, Durham University, the British Academy and Rust Foundation.

 - Moore, T. (2017).
 Alternatives to urbanism?
 Reconsidering oppida and the urban question in Late Iron Age Europe.
 Journal of World Prehistory 30(3): 281-300.